 The Group's Risk Management Department is responsible for monitoring and managing all potential risks for the Bank in a centralized and efficiently coordinated manner.
-The primary goal of the Risk Management Department is to provide the business lines with appropriate capital allocation (economic capital) for risks they are exposed to and to increase value-added by maximizing risk adjusted return on capital.
+The primary goal of the Risk Management Department is to provide the business lines with appropriate capital allocation (economic capital) for risks they are exposed to and incentivize risk adjusted return on capital.